Srivathsan0706/Supply-Chain-Control-Tower/README.md

 # ✅ Power BI KPI Validation

-Every KPI and visual presented in the Power BI dashboards was independently validated using SQL to ensure consistency between the underlying database calculations and the dashboard outputs.
+Every KPI and dashboard metric was independently validated using SQL queries to ensure consistency between the source data and the Power BI calculations.

 ### Validation Highlights